elizabeth believes

 Why it matters: Elizabeth survived a surgical accident that paralyzed her dominant arm.
 She knows what happens when the system fails to protect patients—and she'll make sure it never happens to you.

-Expand Access to Mental Health and Behavioral Health Services
+Expand Access to Mental Health and

 Integrate behavioral health into primary care settings